Get ready to sing “Fly, Eagles, Fly,” but keep your tailgate spread at home.

 “It’s just not the same without the fans,” Eagles President Don Smolenski said.
 “We have been working very closely with state and local officials, public health experts and the National Football League on a number of scenarios to safely bring Eagles fans back to Lincoln Financial Field.”

 Eagles get ready to host fans on Sunday and Thursday

 Last week, Pennsylvania Governor Tom Wolf announced that the state was loosening some coronavirus-caused restrictions on crowd limits.
-The Pittsburgh Steelers made 5,500 seats in Heinz Field’s lower bowl available with priority given to season ticket holders for their Week 5 game against the Eagles.
+The Pittsburgh Steelers made 5,500 seats in Heinz Field’s lower bowl available, with priority given to season ticket holders, for their Week Five game against the Eagles.

 The City of Philadelphia waited to make a ruling on changing crowd limit restrictions and made the call on Tuesday.
-They will allow crowds of up to 7,500 people at the city’s largest outdoor venues like Lincoln Financial Field.
+It will allow crowds of up to 7,500 people at the city’s largest outdoor venues, like Lincoln Financial Field.

-The Eagles plan on hosting about 5,500 fans on Sunday when they play the Ravens.
+The Eagles plan to host about 5,500 fans on Sunday when they play the Ravens.
 The Birds have a short week and will welcome the New York Giants for a Thursday Night Football showdown.

 Ticket sales for both games begin Wednesday for Eagles season ticket members who opted into the 2020 season.
 Fans have the ability to purchase as many as six tickets in the same seating pod.
 Any remaining tickets for the Ravens and Giants games will go on sale to the general public at a later date.
 Single-game tickets for the remaining 2020 home games will also go on sale at a later date.

 In July, season ticket holders were given the option to opt out of the 2020 season without penalty.